bfdes/bfdes.github.io/posts/monte-carlo-to-las-vegas.md

   return search
 ```

-The Las Vegas variant additionally performs an equality check to verify that the substrings `pattern` and `text[i-m:i]` are the same before returning from the search loop.
+The Las Vegas variant additionally performs an equality check to verify that the strings `pattern` and `text[i-m:i]` are the same before returning from the search loop.
 But this is equivalent to modifying the Monte Carlo variant to call itself on the remaining portion of text if an equality check fails, viz:

 ```python
 import rabin_karp